2021 Indonesia Open

 The 2021 Indonesia Open (officially known as the SimInvest Indonesia Open 2021 for sponsorship reasons) was a badminton tournament that took place at the Bali International Convention Center in Nusa Dua, Badung Regency, Bali, Indonesia, from 23 to 28 November 2021.
 It had a total prize of US$850,000.

 Tournament

 The 2021 Indonesia Open was the ninth tournament according to the 2021 BWF World Tour after many tournaments got canceled due to the COVID-19 pandemic earlier of the year.
 It was a part of the Indonesia Open, which has been held since 1982 and was organized by the Badminton Association of Indonesia with sanction from BWF.
 It was also part of the Indonesia Badminton Festival in which three tournaments; the Indonesia Masters and World Tour Finals, together with this tournament were held at the same venue, played back-to-back.

 Venue

-This international tournament was held at Bali International Convention Center in Nusa Dua, Badung Regency, Bali, Indonesia.
+This tournament was held at Bali International Convention Center in Nusa Dua, Badung Regency, Bali, Indonesia.